londomloto/bigtree/README.md

 1. Loading data

-    For illustration, we have these hierarchical structure:
+    For illustration, we have hierarchical structure:

     ![tree](tree.jpg?raw=true)